 The remaining bells have all been recast on at least one occasion.
 The Great bell brought from Osney Abbey was a predecessor of Great Tom, which was recast in 1680 and later hung in Tom Tower.

-When Christopher Hodson recast Great Tom in 1680, the space in the bell frame was filled by four smaller bells that were cast by Hodson to augment the existing six bells to form one of the earliest rings of ten.
-From various accounts it would seem that the new bells were probably rather small in relation to the existing bells and the two smallest bells were recast in 1698 by Abraham Rudhall I of Gloucester.
+When Christopher Hodson recast Great Tom in 1680, the space in the bell frame was filled by four smaller bells designed to augment the existing six bells to form one of the earliest rings of ten.
+It seems that the new bells were probably rather small in relation to the existing bells, and the two smallest were recast in 1698 by Abraham Rudhall I of Gloucester.